Florence: A Full-Day Feast of Art and Tuscan Cuisine

 Piazza del Mercato Centrale

 Visit the San Lorenzo Market, starting from the outdoor section, which extends along the various picturesque streets surrounding the Central Market building.
-Hundreds of stalls line both sides of the streets display ceramics, clothing, stationery, souvenirs, and a variety of leather goods, including bags, belts, wallets, and jackets.
+Hundreds of stalls line both sides of the streets display ceramics, clothing, souvenirs, and a variety of leather goods, including bags, belts, wallets, and jackets.
 Whether you're looking for something to do with the whole family, a lunch with typically Tuscan flavors, a search for those special ingredients needed for a successful local recipe, or a souvenir to take home, the San Lorenzo Market is the right place for you!
 The Market is actually divided into two separate sections: one is indoors, commonly known as the Central Market, and primarily dedicated to food; the other is outdoors, extending along the narrow streets surrounding the large Central Market building.

 2 hoursAdmission Ticket Free